Local history, heritage and family history

 Our collections include Old Parochial Registers (OPRs), census returns from 1841 to 1901, directories, local newspaper archives, electoral registers, valuation rolls, sasines and commissariat indexes, monumental inscriptions, burial records and county and burgh records.
 Apart from histories of Lanarkshire and surrounding parishes we have statistical accounts of all the parishes in Scotland.

 Online resources include the International Genealogy Index (IGI), a free resource, Ancestry.com (a subscription site but free in our libraries) and Scotland's People.
-There is a charge for using Scotland's People but vouchers can be purchased, at a 50% discount, from our four main libraries and from Stonehouse library.
+There is a charge for using Scotland's People but credits can be purchased online to view and download records.
 You can access these services from home by following the links above or in the library - all of our libraries offer free wifi so in those locations you have the option of using your own wifi enabled laptop or smart device.

 If you would like to attend an introductory course in researching your family history, contact East Kilbride Central Library, Lanark Library, Hamilton Town House Library or Rutherglen Library for more information.
 Please note these courses cost £5.00 per person.